top of page

 On week five and forward you start physical therapy at home by encouraging use of the leg such as going on walks, having him stand on his back two legs and tossing the ball for him to run.

-Management (with or without surgery) · Joint support supplements (fish oil, Glucosamine) · Anti-inflammatory drugs prescribed by your vet · Weight reduction · Maintaining muscle mass Many small dogs live their entire life with a luxating patella and it never results in arthritis or pain, nor does it interfere with the dog's life.
+Management (with or without surgery) · Joint support supplements (fish oil, Glucosamine) · Weight reduction · Maintaining muscle mass with good exercise Many small dogs live their entire life with a luxating patella and it never results in arthritis or pain, nor does it interfere with the dog's life.

 bottom of page